 If you want to lose weight and keep it off for good, a gastric balloon could be the answer you’ve been looking for.
 This treatment involves putting a silicone balloon into your stomach and inflating it with a safe, effective saline solution to emulate the feeling of fullness.
 In most cases, patients are inclined to eat less and wind up losing and keeping off weight.
 At Batash Endoscopic Weight Loss Center in Rego Park, NY, we specialize in these types of treatments and help our patients look and feel their best for years to come.

 Eating properly before and after this treatment is one way to ensure the most successful results.
 Most people have to integrate regular, solid foods into their diet slowly.
-After your initial treatment, you’ll want to be on a diet of primarily liquids.
+After your initial treatment, you’ll want to be on a diet of primary liquids.
 Then, you can move up to purees, soft food, and eventually healthy solid foods.
 Everyone is different, so make sure that you adhere to the schedule that’s right for you and your body.

 - Before Your Treatment